fmerinocasallo/fmerinocasallo.github.io/README.EN.md

 In 2022, I completed my **PhD in** Biomedical **Engineering**, focusing on modeling and predicting the cellular migratory response, a fundamental biological process not only for life and development but also associated with some of the leading causes of morbidity and mortality[^2].
 During this stage, I developed computational models to replicate the behavior of these systems and [an autonomous methodology based on Bayesian optimization that facilitates the integration of theoretical studies with experimental data](https://bit.ly/3UHVPuY). **This project** advanced biomedical research and **added value in contexts where data modeling, analysis, and interpretation are key to decision-making**.

-In 2023, I leaped to industry with Caphunters, a retail company specializing in fashion accessories :billed_cap: In this project, I honed my skills in **time series analysis**, applying **statistical models and artificial intelligence** to predict demand for their catalog, optimize inventories, and maximize sales.
+In 2023, I leaped to industry with Caphunters, a retail company specializing in fashion accessories :billed_cap:.
+In this project, I honed my skills in **time series analysis**, applying **statistical models and artificial intelligence** to predict demand for their catalog, optimize inventories, and maximize sales.

 Currently, I continue to refine my data management skills and expand my experience with key tools in the modern data ecosystem, including:
 - Storage and analytics: [PostgreSQL](https://www.postgresql.org/) and [BigQuery](https://cloud.google.com/bigquery).